open-eid/SiGa/README.md

 ### `application.properties`

-Example `application.properties` file with DEMO parameters can be seen [here](siga-webapp/src/main/resources/application.properties).
+Example `application.properties` file with DEMO parameters can be seen [here](docker/siga-webapp/application.properties).
-`application.properties` values must be changed for production mode.
+`application.properties` values must be changed for production mode, as default maven profile does not include it in the build.
 Common Spring Boot properties are described [here](https://docs.spring.io/spring-boot/docs/2.7.7/reference/html/application-properties.html).

 #### SiGa Ignite configuration